 Lenders Who Use Manual Underwriting

 If your bank statements look unconventional, manual underwriting (where a human reviews your case) is preferable to automated scoring.
-Building societies are your best bet:
+Building societies are often a strong starting point:

 - Bath Building Society